(Last updated 1st November 2018)

 You may share your personal data with IHRB through:

-- visiting our website (cookies - click here for settings);
+- visiting our website (cookies - click here to change settings);

 - completing online forms;